Skip to main content

 Yes, it’s true — the same cosmetic injectable that smooths unwanted wrinkles from your skin can also help reduce excessive sweating.
 Botulinum toxin, commonly known as Botox, is an FDA-approved treatment for hyperhidrosis in your underarm area.

 When carefully injected in your armpits, Botox blocks the release of chemicals that trigger your sweat glands.
 Although the results are immediate and long-lasting, they aren’t permanent.
-To keep you dry and comfortable, the team at Integrated Dermatology of Brookline can safely repeat the injections as needed.
+To keep you dry and comfortable, the team at Integrated Dermatology of Brookline-Andover can safely repeat the injections as needed.

 Call Brookline Location